emil10001/node-s3-utils/README.md

 NodeJS S3 Utils
 ==========================

+WARNING: This is not a stable package.
+I have not finalized the API, so consider it subject to change.
+Luckily, it's a very small code-base, so you should be able to read it and fork it if necessary.

 This is a helper utility library for AWS S3, the main purpose of this library is to generate a URL pair.